uk-gov-mirror/hmrc.contact-frontend/README.md

 * form included in the underlying page, retrieved by partial

 If you want to use standalone version of the form, you have to redirect the user to one of the following URLs:
-* if user is unauthenticated - `https://www.development.tax.service.gov.uk/contact/contact-hmrc-unauthenticated?service=${serviceId}`
+* if user is unauthenticated - `https://www.{environment}.tax.service.gov.uk/contact/contact-hmrc-unauthenticated?service=${serviceId}`
-* if user is authenticated - `https://www.development.tax.service.gov.uk/contact/contact-hmrc?service=${serviceId}`
+* if user is authenticated - `https://www.{environment}.tax.service.gov.uk/contact/contact-hmrc?service=${serviceId}`

-`Help and contact` also historically was supporting showing *Help and contact* page as a partial - however this functionality is deprecated and should'nt be used.
+`Help and contact` also historically was supporting showing *Help and contact* page as a partial - however this functionality is deprecated and shouldn't be used.

 [[Back to the top]](#top)